daronphang/programming-resources/architectures/data-systems/replication/leader/_leader.md

 ## Replication Lag

-For asynchronous replications, if the follower has fallen behind the leader, will lead to inconsistencies as all writes have been reflected in the follower.
+For asynchronous replications involving distributed databases, if the follower has fallen behind the leader, will lead to inconsistencies as all writes have been reflected in the follower.
 However, this is just a temporary state, and this effect is known as **eventual consistency**.
 If the lag is large, the inconsistencies can become a problem for applications.

+Hence, need to design systems that provides a stronger guarantee for read-after-write.

+### Reading Your Own Writes

+To implement read-after-write consistency, can either read data that is editable by the user from the leader i.e. social media profile, and others from followers.
+Alternative is to track the time of the last update, and make all reads from the leader before a certain duration has passed i.e. one minute.

+### Monotonic Reads

+Monotonic reads means that if one user makes several reads in a sequence, they will not read older data that has not been updated by followers.
+This is achieved by making sure each user is reading from the same replica.

+### Consistent Prefix Reads

+This guarantee says that if a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.

+Solution is to ensure that any writes that are casually related to each other are written to the same partition by using algorithms.